 Rome became the capital of Italy in 1871.
 That brought about some big changes in the urban landscape, with new neighborhoods originating, and wider streets being build in the old section of town.
 It also paved the way to some surprising experiments in town planning and architectural masterpieces:

-- Termini train station;
+- the old Termini train station;

 - Piazza della Repubblica with the Fountain of the Naiads;